flbarfield/eggheadsBoardGameTools/README.md

 ---
 <h2>Usage</h2>
-4. In the command prompt within the installed folder, type "npm run dev" <br>
+4. In the command prompt within the installed folder, type "npm run dev" <br/>
 5. Navigate to  "localhost:3000" on your favorite web browser

 <h3>More Projects</h3>